dario-cruz/dariocruz.dev/blog/2025-12-11-LearningLinuxArch/index.md

 #### Running `pacstrap`

-Running the complete command you can observe that most of the packages strapped correctly but, some error'd out with *"error target not found"*.
+Running the complete command you can observe that most of the packages strapped correctly but, some errored out with *"error target not found"*.

 - For the linux-firmware package I had made a typo in the package name.
 - hfsprogs is not available on the arch image according to the matrix found on this [page](https://wiki.archlinux.org/title/File_systems).